jaco00/depot-fs/README.md

 func (vf *Vfile) Write(data []byte) (int, error) {
 ```
 #### Description
-The Write method writes the provided byte slice to the open Vfile.
+The `Write` method writes the provided byte slice to the open Vfile.
 It writes as many bytes as are available in the slice and returns the number of bytes written.
 This function can be used to append or overwrite data in the file.
+The depot file system operates without the traditional concept of closing files.
+Instead, files remain open and accessible throughout their lifecycle, allowing for continuous read and write operations.
+Data integrity is maintained through methods like `Sync`, which ensure that any buffered data is written to disk.

 #### Parameters
 - **data** ([]byte): The byte slice containing the data to be written to the file.
 #### Returns